 Grandfather Pa Jay was a Texas farmer with a huge garden, chickens, pigs, and large pastures for his cows.
 While caring for his farm he put in dirt time every day.
 He tended to notice his animal’s tracks, and by observing them every day, he was subconsciously accumulating experience at reading the age of tracks.
-Eventually he was able to age tracks to the year, month and day, years later and even clear across one of his pastures … and got real good at it after they built that railroad along its edge.
+Eventually he was able to age tracks to the year, month and day, years later and even clear across one of his pastures … he got real good at it after they built that railroad through his north pasture.

 Not all trackers are as lucky as Pa Jay.
 Tracking can be an irregular kind of experience … Only on weekends maybe, or sometimes precision of aging is nearly absolute (you watched the person move down the trail), and other times you’re estimate requires a set of pretty wide upper and lower limits (the age boundaries of fossilized tracks).

 Ways to increase the accuracy of one’s age estimates:

 Practice – track boxes give you a controlled environment.
 Regular checks of the state of tracks you made there give you a sense of how the weathering is going, what the signs are.

 Photographs – well, not so much.
 For some obvious signs like hail, yes.
 For more subtle differences like changes in the shade of disturbed earth, it takes some knowledge of photography and lighting to capture each photograph with the same shading, lighting, and color tones.
 How many shades of surface color exist between wet sand and the same sand dried to the bone?
 Even then, when trying to observe really fine distinctions of this sort out in the real world, natural lighting is pretty flexible, varying more than most of us realize ‘cause our brains are so visually adaptive.

 Network – with other trackers about this topic.

-Observe – how many tracks have you seen made, and really paid attention?
+Observe with focus – how many tracks have you seen made, and really paid attention?